This page is under development

 The persistence of this crisis arises not only from historical and cultural factors but also from systemic drivers such as policy and public health practices.

-Students in GDD take part in events in and out of the lab.
-GDD hosts BBQs on the Washington Quad, participates in Intramural Sports, and organizes gatherings at TerpZone to name a few.
+Students in GDD not only have fun in the lab, but bond outside of it through numerous events.
+GDD hosts BBQs on the Washington Quad, has a team in Intramural Sports, organizes gatherings at TerpZone, and much more!

 October 1, 2024 – Dr. Huffman recently attended the Human Development and Capability Association Conference in Kolkata, India where he chaired a panel session on Multidimensional Poverty during Childhood in South and East Asia.
 He also showcased GDD’s Development Ethics Toolkit and was asked to contribute to the United Nations Development Programme‘s upcoming Human Development Report.